Frequently Asked Questions

 Can I focus my studies in a particular area of forensic science?

-If desired, students may tailor their choice of elective courses toward one of three specialty tracks: Forensic Biology-DNA Analysis or Forensic Chemistry-Trace Evidence Analysis.
+If desired, students may tailor their choice of elective courses toward one of three specialty tracks: Forensic Biology-DNA Analysis or Forensic Chemistry-Toxicology.
 Students who successfully complete one of the specialized tracks will receive an official letter stating such, however, the degree awarded will be the same as those students who do not choose to specialize.

 What does the program curriculum consist of?